Does Russia have the gas Europe needs

 Am I crazy to question one of the big constants of European energy right now?

 Let’s look at the bare facts.
-Russia’s hydrocarbon basins can roughly be subdivided into 5 meta-regions – and I am not following conventional wisdom but rather take a look at the map.
+Russia’s hydrocarbon basins can roughly be subdivided into 5 meta-regions – and I am not following conventional wisdom but rather taking a look at the map.

-The furthest east is what I would like to call the Pacific basin.
-This is essentially the regions around the sea of Okhotsk.
-Distances from Europe are about 8000 km in a straight line and most fields are deep offshore close to the island of Sakhalin, which make them “LNG only” options.
+The furthest east is what I would like to call the Pacific Basin.
+This is essentially the region around the sea of Okhotsk.
+Distances from Europe are about 8000 km in a straight line and most fields are deep offshore close to the island of Sakhalin, which makes them “LNG only” options.
 Pipelines are no way to go in this region of the world.
 Europe won’t see any of this gas except for the occasional LNG cargo perhaps.

 Next in line are the Eastern Siberian fields in the Russian Republic of Yakutsk.
 Notwithstanding the upstream problems in these parts of the world, this basin is on average between 5000 and 6000 km away from Europe and there is no existing pipeline yet.
 It’s also only between 1000 and 2000 km away from Beijing which means that even if Gazprom gives China large discounts, it would most probably still be the most profitable option.
 Moreover, construction of the pipeline to China is underway (very, very slowly) so this option goes away as well.